 out of 10eufy X10 Pro Omni

-Navigation technology separates these models most dramatically.
-The X10 Pro Omni combines its LiDAR with an RGB camera and LED light for true obstacle recognition, dodging shoes and cables the Omni C20 would bump into repeatedly.
-Battery capacity tells another story - the X10 Pro's 5,200mAh power source covers 1,615 square feet versus the C20's 3,200mAh battery managing just 950 square feet.
-The X10 Pro also brings stronger mop pressure at 9.8N compared to 6N, scrubbing stuck-on messes more effectively.
-One surprise advantage for the C20: its 3.1L dust bag holds more debris than the X10 Pro's 2.5L bag, meaning fewer bag changes over time.
+Navigation technology separates these siblings most dramatically.
+The X10 Pro Omni combines LiDAR with an RGB camera and LED light for smart obstacle avoidance, letting it navigate around shoes, cables, and pet toys without getting stuck.
+The Omni C20 relies on LiDAR alone for basic room mapping.
+Battery capacity also differs significantly, with the X10 Pro's 5,200 mAh battery covering 1,615 square feet per charge versus the C20's 3,200 mAh battery handling 950 square feet.
+The X10 Pro applies stronger mop pressure at 9.8N compared to 6N, and lifts its mops 12mm high versus 10.4mm for better carpet protection.

-The X10 Pro's stronger 8,000 Pa suction tackles embedded pet hair better, though the Omni C20's larger 3.1L dust bag means less frequent emptying during shedding season.
+The X10 Pro's stronger 8,000 Pa suction gives it an edge for pet hair pickup over the C20's 7,000 Pa.
+The C20 counters with a larger 3.1L dust bag capacity versus 2.5L, meaning less frequent bag changes in pet homes.

-The X10 Pro dominates with camera-based obstacle avoidance and LED lighting for dark areas, plus it maps up to 5 floors versus the C20's 3-floor limit.
+The X10 Pro dominates here with camera-based obstacle avoidance and LED lighting for dark spaces, features the C20 lacks entirely.
+It also maps up to 5 floors versus 3, and clears 21mm obstacles versus 20mm.

 | Feature | eufy Omni C20 | eufy X10 Pro Omni |